 Some have said "the cloud changes everything."
 That was also said about virtualization, so it's hardly surprising that cloud computing and virtualization together would have a major impact on application development and application lifecycle management.
-For some, the focus has been on testing and deployment issues generated where cloud platforms are involved, but more companies are recognizing that their development and ALM planning and processes need to be modernized for
+For some, the focus has been on testing and deployment issues generated where cloud platforms are involved, but more companies are recognizing that their development and ALM planning and processes need to be modernized for the virtual cloud environment.

 Both virtualization and cloud computing break the normal bond between application and resources through the use of a resource pool.
 The first step in modernizing development and ALM processes, including application integration, is to review enterprise architecture, business process management and ALM practices to identify any areas where fixed-resource assumptions exist.